 3. Forgetting to Foster a Relationship with Local Police

 It’s important to develop a strong relationship with your local police department.
 You don’t want your only contact with them to be when there is an incident or emergency.
 Make sure to reach out before you even need to make that call.
 You can invite your assigned community liaison officer to HOA meetings and social events.
 Meeting your contact person makes it much easier to create a close relationship.
 Another way to foster the relationship is to support police events.
-The HOA can establish goodwill by offering its services during events or donating to their cause.
+The HOA can establish goodwill by offering its services during events or donating to its cause.

 HOAs should also remember not to abuse this personal relationship.
 Only contact the local police when absolutely necessary.
 For example, the HOA is more than capable of handling noise or speed complaints.
 If you contact the police for every infraction, they may not feel compelled to respond with urgency.
 This could be fatal in case there is a real emergency.